Nolan Jones Player Props: Rockies vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 18th in the league with a collective 8.6 strikeouts per nine innings.
+- The 8.7 strikeouts per nine innings compiled by the Red Sox pitching staff ranks 14th in MLB.

-- The Red Sox's 4.59 team ERA ranks 23rd among all league pitching staffs.
+- The Red Sox have a 4.53 team ERA that ranks 21st among all MLB pitching staffs.

-- Red Sox pitchers combine to rank 22nd in baseball in home runs surrendered (84 total, 1.3 per game).
+- The Red Sox rank 22nd in baseball in home runs allowed (84 total, 1.3 per game).

-- Paxton makes the start for the Red Sox, his sixth of the season.
-He is 2-1 with a 3.81 ERA and 36 strikeouts in 26 2/3 innings pitched.
+- Crawford (1-3 with a 3.44 ERA and 36 strikeouts in 36 2/3 innings pitched) makes the start for the Red Sox, his fifth of the season.

-- The left-hander's last appearance came on Tuesday against the Cleveland Guardians, when he threw seven innings, surrendering two earned runs while allowing six hits.
+- His last appearance came on Wednesday against the Cleveland Guardians, when the right-hander tossed three innings, surrendering one earned run while giving up five hits.

-- In five games this season, the 34-year-old has an ERA of 3.81, with 12.5 strikeouts per nine innings.
-Opponents are batting .232 against him.
+- The 27-year-old has put up an ERA of 3.44, with 8.8 strikeouts per nine innings, in 12 games this season.
+Opponents are batting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.